atillatan/blog/_articles/Java-Quick-Reference.md

 ### "TODO" keyword in comment

-you can view your all "TODO" list in the "menu: window/Show view/Tasks" view
+you can view your all "TODO" list in the "eclipse/menu: window/Show view/Tasks" view

 ### Console